ravishankarsingh1996/flutter_web_profile/README.md

 Star⭐ the repo if you like what you see😉.

-Check out the full website here --> https://ravi.devmins.com
+Check out the full website here --> https://ravi.devmins.com & https://ravishankarsingh1996.github.io/flutter_web_profile

 ## ✨ Requirements
 * Any Operating System (ie. MacOS X, Linux, Windows)
 * A little knowledge of Dart and Flutter
 * Any IDE with Flutter SDK installed and Flutter Web configured (ie. IntelliJ, VSCode etc)

-## 📸 ScreenShots
+## 📸 GIFShots
 There two variants of this website
 Checkout both here ----->